oracle/macaron/docs/source/pages/cli_usage/command_analyze.rst

 Description
 -----------

-Analyze a public GitHub repository (and optionally the repositories of its dependencies) to determine its SLSA posture.
-We currently support `SLSA v0.1 <https://slsa.dev/spec/v0.1/>`_.
-The support for `SLSA v1.0 <https://slsa.dev/spec/v1.0/>`_ will be added in future.
+Analyze a public GitHub repository (and optionally the repositories of its dependencies) to determine its :term:`SLSA` posture.

 -----
 Usage